inaimathi/langnostic/drafts/house-keeping.md

     (rec key trie nil)))
 ```

 If we can find a literal path component at a given `trie` level that matches the next key component, we recur into it.
 Otherwise, we try to match against the variables interned at this level of the `trie` by prospectively recurring into each sub-`trie` that leads out from it.
-We need to do that, because we want to handle the situation wherein there is a variable comonent potentially followed by many possible path components.
+We need to do that, because we want to handle the situation wherein there is a variable component potentially followed by many possible path components.
 For instance, `-group/view` and `-group/list`.
 If we fail to match either case, we return `nil`.
 The check for the second branch is actually `any-vars?`.
-Because, if a literal match fails, and the current trie level has no variables, there's no point in trying further.
+Because, if a literal match fails, and the current `trie` level has no variables, there's no point in trying further.
 The variable binding itself, if it comes to that, goes depth-first down each variable path and returns the first full match it finds.

 Tadaah!
 That's it.
 That's the hard part.
 The rest of this is just the obvious plumbing for incorporating this lookup method into a larger server.